awsdocs/amazon-rds-user-guide/doc_source/USER_UpgradeDBInstance.PostgreSQL.md

 **Note**
 Upgrade targets are enabled to a higher version released at the same time as the source minor version or later\.
 If a database uses the `PostGIS` extension, you can't skip major versions for some source to target combinations\.
 For these circumstances, upgrade to a recent minor version, then upgrade to PostgreSQL 12, and finally upgrade to your desired target version\.
 The `pgRouting` extension isn't supported for an upgrade that skips a major version to versions 11\.x\.
-A major version is skipped when the upgrade goes from versions 9\.4\.x, 9\.5\.x, or 9\.6\.x to versions 11\.x\.
+A major version is skipped when the upgrade goes from versions 9\.5\.x or 9\.6\.x to versions 11\.x or higher\.
 You can drop the `pgRouting` extension and then add it again after an upgrade\.
 The `tsearch2` and `chkpass` extensions aren't supported in PostgreSQL 11 or later\.
 If you are upgrading to version 11\.x, drop these extensions before the upgrade\.